 What we really love about this national park is its world’s longest canopy walkway.
 Its 530 m long and 40m above the ground level.
 Initially, it’s built for research purposes but after numerous requests from local and international tourists, it’s been opened to the public.

 Starting point: 4.3769555,102.3880494

 We love this national park, located in the northern part of Penang island because it’s basically a paradise for nature lovers like us.
 Do you know that there’s a beach in this national park, how awesome is that?

 There are two main trails in the National Park.
 One easy route will lead you to Monkey beach perfect for a lazy day on a beach with a fresh coconut.
 If you’re willing to go through steep climb up of 227m, visit the 14-metre high Muka Head lighthouse that offers a great view of the national park (and its resident eagles) and the cool breeze of Penang.
 When it’s time to head back, take a boat from the beach back to the entrance for 50RM (per boat).

 Do you want to avoid the crowds heading to Monkey beach?
-Turn left for the other route which leads you to beautiful white sandy Kerachut beach, famous nesting spot for turtles.
+Turn left for the other route which leads you to beautiful white sandy Kerachut beach, a famous nesting spot for turtles.
 On the way, you’ll pass a beautiful meromictic lake where the layers of water do not intermix.
 It’s your call.